Egypt: Economic and Political Overview

-The unemployment rate stood at 7.4%, according to the Central Agency for Public Mobilization and Statistics (CAPMAS), with female unemployment being around four times higher than for males.
-It is estimated that three-quarters of all employees are paid as unofficial workers, 29.7% of the population lives below the poverty line and 4.5% live in extreme poverty, a ratio that has been decreasing in recent years (CAPMAS).
+The unemployment rate stood at 7.1% in 2023, according to the IMF estimates, with female unemployment being around four times higher than for males.
+After a slight uptick to 7.5% this year, it is expected to return around 7.1% by 2025.
+It is estimated that three-quarters of all employees are paid as unofficial workers, 29.7% of the population lives below the poverty line and 4.5% live in extreme poverty, a ratio that has been decreasing in recent years (CAPMAS – latest data available).
+Finally, GDP per capita (PPP) was estimated at USD 17,123 in 2023 by the IMF.

 Source: IMF – World Economic Outlook Database, October 2021

-Agriculture contributes 11.8% of the GDP and employs 21% of the active population (World Bank, latest data available).
+Agriculture contributes 10.9% of Egypt’s GDP and employs 20% of the active population (World Bank, latest data available).
 The sector has historically been important for Egypt, and it accounts for about 20% of total exports and foreign exchange earnings.
-According to the latest official governmental figures, Egypt's agricultural exports exceeded 6.3 million tons in 2022, marking a fresh record high, with an increase of more than 624,000 tons from 2021.
 The country has 3.9 million ha of agricultural land and just 45,000 ha of forests (FAO).
 The warm climate and the abundant Nile water allow for several annual harvests.
 The main crops are cereals, cotton, sugar cane and beetroots.
+The country is also a major producer of long-staple cotton, which is used in the textile industry.
+According to the latest official governmental figures, Egypt's agricultural exports experienced a 15% surge in the first ten months of 2023, reaching a noteworthy USD 4.3 billion.

 Egypt's non-oil industry remains rather limited.
-With automotive manufacturing, steel, cotton cultivation, textile production and the construction industry, the secondary sector accounts for 30.8% of the GDP and employs 27% of the workforce (World Bank).
-Overall, the manufacturing sector alone accounts for 15% of GDP, whereas the mining industry accounts for only 0.5%, but is a strategic sector at the centre of the country’s development plan, as the government aims at increasing its share of GDP to 5% over the next two decades (Oxford Business Group).
-In spite of economic diversification efforts, the country continues to depend on the Suez Canal for a large part of its foreign income.
-The total production of all petroleum products in Egypt reached 79.50 million tonnes in 2022, and in the same year 42 oil wells and 11 gas wells were discovered, according to a report by the country’s Ministry of Petroleum and Mineral Resources.
+With automotive manufacturing, steel, cotton cultivation, textile production and the construction industry, the secondary sector accounts for 32.7% of the GDP and employs 29% of the workforce (World Bank).
+Overall, the manufacturing sector alone accounts for 16% of GDP, whereas the mining industry accounts for only 0.5%, but is a strategic sector at the centre of the country’s development plan, as the government aims at increasing its share of GDP to 5% over the next two decades (Oxford Business Group).
+Despite economic diversification efforts, the country continues to depend on the Suez Canal for a large part of its foreign income.
+The total production of all petroleum products in Egypt reached 74 million tonnes in 2023, including 28 million tons of crude oil and more than 45 million tons of gas, according to a report by the country’s Ministry of Petroleum and Mineral Resources.
+In the same year, Egypt signed 29 agreements valued at USD 1.2 billion for oil and gas exploration.

 Source: World Bank, Latest Available Data.
 Because of rounding, the sum of the percentages may be smaller/greater than 100%.